Extreme Nomads’ Sports and Outdoors Guide to Bangkok

 Seriously, the street food is like nowhere else- steaming coconut curries, spicy soups with lemongrass and ginger, noodles flamed fried with fresh herbs and greens… Damn it’s good- and plenty of options for the veggies among us, too.
 Price-wise, expect to pay upwards of $1.50-3 for a basic Thai meal.

-If you fancy cooking at home, the local farmer’s markets are everywhere and offer the cheapest place to get your fresh produce, meats, eggs, and other household staples.
+Market trawling is one of the best things to do in Bangkok, hands down.
+You can dig up crazy bargains on clothes, funky knick-knacks, and of course…. food!
+Local farmer’s markets are easy to come by and offer the cheapest place to get your fresh produce, meats, eggs, and other household staples.

 Virtually every street in Bangkok will have at least one (if not 2 or 3) convenience stores, be it 7-Eleven, Circle K, or Family Mart.
 These little shops have all the essentials: beer, snacks, basic Thai meals, coffee, household items, and toiletries.
 If you need to do a bigger shop, the local supermarkets have everything from Asian staples to a selection of imported products.